tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 tags: [DevRel, Meetups, About] #Tags help site visitors find events.
 Add an own tag i.e. DevrelFolks and a city, if you feel like it
 ---

-Our and my humble ambition is to have speakers as diverse as possible with each meetup having a clear theme.
-Speakers are developers, tech writers, developer advocates, community managers, conference organisers, devops people, developer managers.
-We try to balance each meetup to feature diverce voices with different experience.
+Our speakers are developers, tech writers, developer advocates, community managers, conference organisers, devops people, developer managers and anyone who can contribute to the topics in discussion.
+We try to balance each meetup to feature speakers with different experience and background, so we all are able to learn something new and have fun. or vice versa =] Think of a hallway track at your favourite industry event.
+This is what we're aiming at here.

 ## TL;DR:
 * Your talk is 10 minutes
-* You can show slides or share a screen
+* If you go overtime, we'll have less (or no) time for Q&A
-* Think of a hallway track at your favourite industry event.
-This is what we're aiming at here.
+* You can show slides or share the screen

 ## More context:
 * You're one of the 3 speakers